corymickelson/NoPoDoFo/guides/signer.md

 # NoPoDoFo Signer

 The NoPoDoFo Signer class is an attempt at exposing an easy to understand, easy to use signature api.
 NoPoDoFo Signer wraps PoDoFo PdfSignatureField, PdfOutputDevice, PdfSignOutputDevice, and PdfRefCountedBuffer classes.
-NoPoDoFo Signer also exposes a `signature` function to read-in, parse, and return a valid digital signature from a locally persisted certificate and private key file, <mark>Use of Signer.signature depends on Openssl</mark>.
+NoPoDoFo Signer also exposes a `signature` function to read-in, parse, and return a valid digital signature from a certificate and private key file, <mark>Use of Signer.signature depends on Openssl</mark>.
 Digital signing has only been tested on linux.

 ### Generating a certificate with Openssl